Traveling to Mexico and are wondering whether you can use US dollars?

 Mexico is a diverse country with rich history, spectacular landscapes, and delicious food.
-Whether you want to lounge on a beautiful beach, explore ancient ruins, or experience the cultural side, Mexico has something for everyone.
+Whether you want to lounge on a beautiful beach, explore ancient ruins, or enjoy the rich gastronomy, Mexico has something for everyone.

 As you plan your trip, it’s important to know whether you can pay in Mexico with US dollars, so you don’t get stuck without money in a place with no banks or ATM’s.

-This comprehensive guide offers answers to the most common questions including what currency used in Mexico, where you can pay with US dollars in Mexico, what cards to use, and where you can withdraw money safely.
+This comprehensive guide offers answers to the most common questions including what currency used in Mexico, where you can pay with US dollars in Mexico, what credit cards to use, and where you can withdraw money from ATM’s in Mexico.

 Can you use US dollars in Mexico?

 You can use US dollars in popular destinations in Mexico like Cabo San Lucas, Cancun, and Puerto Vallarta.
 Many resorts, restaurants, and tour operators in these destinations accept US dollars.
-However, it’s not uncommon for some businesses to still ask for pesos or give you a change in pesos, so you should always have a local currency on you.
+However, it’s not uncommon for some businesses to give you a change in pesos, so you should always have a local currency on you.

-If you want to see Mexico off the beaten track, you will need Mexican Pesos, as US dollars are not a common form of payment in small towns and less touristy destinations.
+If you want to see Mexico away from tourist areas, you will need Mexican Pesos, as US dollars are not a common form of payment in small towns and less visited destinations.

 Where can you use USD in Mexico?

-US dollars are accepted in some areas of Mexico that are popular with tourists, particularly in big resorts.
-Some tourist attractions, museums, restaurants, and souvenir shops may accept US dollars.
+US dollars are accepted in some areas of Mexico that are popular with tourists, particularly in big resorts and major cruise ports.
+Some tourist attractions, restaurants, and souvenir shops may also accept US dollars.

-These destinations have a variety of beautiful family-friendly beaches in Mexico with crystal clear waters, soft white sands, and a wide range of amenities and activities for all tastes.
+These destinations have a variety of beautiful beaches, soft white sands, and a wide range of amenities and activities for all tastes.